formlio/forml/tutorials/titanic/README.md

 =======================================================

-See to the [forml/docs/tutorials/titanic.rst](../../docs/tutorials/titanic.rst) for the main tutorial refering to this demo project.
+See the [forml/docs/tutorials/titanic.rst](../../docs/tutorials/titanic.rst) for the main tutorial referring to this demo project.